thisdot/starter.dev/starters/express-apollo-prisma/README.md

 ## Built-in Scripts

-- `npm run infrastructure:start` - Creates and starts all the docker containers for services from Docker Compose configuration (Mysql, Redis, RabbitMQ).
+- `npm run infrastructure:start` - Creates and starts all the Docker containers for services from Docker Compose configuration (MySQL, Redis, RabbitMQ).
 - `npm run infrastructure:stop` - Stops and removes containers, networks and volumes of all the services created by `npm run infrastructure:start`.
-- `npm run prepare` - Generates Graphql and Prisma Client code.
+- `npm run prepare` - Generates GraphQL and Prisma Client code.
 - `npm run db:seed` - Populates the database with basic data for validating and using the application in a development environment (see [Seeding](#seeding)).
 - `npm run build` - Compiles the project.
 Emits files referenced in with the compiler settings from tsconfig.build.json.
 - `npm test` - Prepares and Runs the unit tests.